ArnaldoTrujillo/castorflex-blog/source/_posts/2013-06-11-making-a-multiple-view-type-adapter-with-annotations.markdown

 Conclusion
 ==========

-I hope you found it as interesting as I do.
+I hope you found it interesting.
 Please note this is my first custom annotation, so don't hesitate to tell me (via comments / g+ / twitter, etc.) if you have any remark.